FOV Immersive Media Festival

 Overview

 During my visit to Market Hall, I was inspired by the fully immersive visuals and how people instinctively moved to follow the content surrounding them.
-This led me to explore how spherical shapes distort typography, inspired by 360° photography and camera control to capture the sense of immersion — replicating the viewer’s perspective.
+This led me to explore how spherical shapes distort typography, inspired by 360° photography and camera control to capture the sense of immersion, replicating the viewer’s perspective.

-These are examples of my early experimentation using a blend of After Effects and Cinema 4D, testing how motion, typography, and spatial distortion could work together to create an immersive visual language.
+Early experimentation using a blend of After Effects and Cinema 4D, testing how motion, typography, and spatial distortion could work together to create an immersive visual language.

 A variable logo system that uses my concept of projecting typography onto a sphere and manipulating the camera angles mimicking the viewer’s perspective.